How a $28/Month AI Stack Now Runs What Used to Take 4 Hours Every Week

 - Make sends the top 5 headlines to Claude API with a prompt: "Write a 400-word newsletter in my voice covering these stories.
 Include one strong opinion."

-- Draft lands in their Gmail inbox for a one-click approval or edit
+- Draft lands in Gmail inbox for a one-click approval or edit

 - On approval, Make pushes the draft to GetResponse and schedules it